philipce/nifty/README.md

 [![License](https://img.shields.io/hexpm/l/plug.svg)](LICENSE)

-*Note: Nifty is currently undergoing transition to use the swift package manager!
-It is also undergoing upgrades to 3.0.1.
-As such, for the next few weeks, the info below may not be current and a lot of the files may be missing.
-This will be fixed shortly!*

 Nifty is a Swift numerical computing library designed to provide common mathematical functions in a performant and easy-to-use way.

-Nifty is really new and (obviously) incomplete.
-The content here is the beginnings of the framework but not yet ready for consumption.
-Come back and check Nifty out later when it's a little farther along.
+Nifty is really new and (obviously) not complete.
+The library is constantly expanding--if it doesn't yet have what you need, it will soon!
+So come back later and check Nifty out when it's a little farther along.
 Or, consider contributing!
+Suggestions, submissions, and requests are welcome.

-## Goals and Scope
+##### Goals

-_TODO: flesh out this section_

-Goals:
-- Provide a robust, performant numerical computing package suitable for industrial or research purposes
-- Do it in a way that will be familiar to those with experience in other such environments and will also easy to learn for the first-timer
+- Provide a viable alternative to packages such as NumPy and MATLAB for those who wish to develop in Swift.
-- Do as much in Swift as possible, resorting to C libraries only when needed for performance reasons
+- Do as much in Swift as possible, resorting to external C libraries only when necessary for performance reasons.
-- Make exploration of the code as simple as possible, through straight-forward organization and clean, well-commented, easy-to-read code
+- Make exploration of the code as simple as possible, through straight-forward organization and clean, well-commented, easy-to-read code.
-- Serve as a place to put the nifty bits of code that always seem to accumulate
-- Serve as a learning tool for those wishing to explore numerical computing
+- Serve as a learning tool for those wishing to explore numerical computing.

-Scope:
-- graphical stuff, e.g. matplotlib, not currently in scope.
-Perhaps in future, but we'd rather defer to another project on that
+##### Scope
+Nifty is intended to be broad in scope; almost any generally interesting tool related to numerical or scientific computing is fair game.
+A few of the things that Nifty does not *currently* intend to provide are listed below.
+These items would take a lot of effort to do correctly and would distract from getting the core functionality done, so for the time being, we'd rather defer to other projects.
+- Graphical stuff, e.g. matplotlib
+- Time series stuff, e.g. pandas
+- Modeling and simulation stuff, e.g. simulink

 ## Getting Started